George Neville, 10th Lord Abergavenny1

 F, #14423, d.
 26 June 1748

-Anne Walker was the daughter of Nehemiah Walker.1 She married, firstly, George Neville, 11th Lord Abergavenny, son of George Neville and Mary Whitelock, on 22 October 1698 at St. Anne's, Soho, London, England.1 She married, secondly, Lt.-Gen. John West, 1st Earl De La Warr, son of John West, 6th Baron Delaware and Margaret Freeman, on 15 June 1744.1 She and George Neville, 11th Lord Abergavenny were separated after 8 January 1711/12.1 She died on 26 June 1748 at Balderwood Lodge, Hampshire, England.1
+Anne Walker was the daughter of Nehemiah Walker.1 She married, firstly, George Neville, 11th Lord Abergavenny, son of George Neville and Mary Whitelock, on 22 October 1698 at St. Anne's, Soho, London, EnglandG.1 She married, secondly, Lt.-Gen. John West, 1st Earl De La Warr, son of John West, 6th Baron Delaware and Margaret Freeman, on 15 June 1744.1 She and George Neville, 11th Lord Abergavenny were separated after 8 January 1711/12.1 She died on 26 June 1748 at Balderwood Lodge, Hampshire, EnglandG.1

 Lady Wentworth writes in 1712, "here is a strange unusual report of Lady Abargane, that she in passion killed her own child, about 7 years old; she having been a great while whipping it, my Lord being grieved to hear it cry so terribly, went into the room to beg for it, and she threw it with such a force to the ground, she broke the skull."1